lineality/Online_Voting_Using_One_Time_Pads/README.md

 2025.05.28
 There is perhaps a strange parallel in negative-definition where future-state in short-term vs. long term is only negatively defined.
 Dealing with continued-failure-to-disprove quantitatively with the tools of STEM may be similar to modeling non-collapse.
 'Process vs. Outcome' seem superficially to differ, as we think of outcomes being measured.
 But the negatively defined state of a time-series of measurements not-heading in a bad direction is perhaps compatible with a STEM approach to process.

+## Documents and Data:
+(2024.12.03)
+- formats of data and documents
+- tidy data and row-files
+- granular value files
+- documents and files
+- validation of data transfer
+- validation of ownership
+- validation of file-document integrity

 ### A Survey of Measurement:
 - What can be measured?